ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 rules applied to them when resolving the value in a template.

 For the example, you ultimately want the job to use the files in the current directory when running.
-To demonstrate path mapping, let's retend that you're submitting from a different workstation where the files are located in the `/mnt/shared/demo` directory.
+To demonstrate path mapping, let's pretend that you're submitting from a different workstation where the files are located in the `/mnt/shared/demo` directory.
 You'll run the job with parameter values that say that the files are located in `/mnt/shared/demo` and create a path mapping rule that tells Open Job Description to remap `/mnt/shared/demo` to the current working directory.